On the Application of Reliability Theory to Cellular Network Mobility Performance Analysis: Reliability Theory System Model

 \subsection{Reliability Theory in the Classical Sense}

-Reliability theory is a branch of systems engineering concerned with determining the reliability of a system.
+Reliability theory is a branch of systems engineering concerned with determining the dependability and soundness of a system.
 This is accomplished by determining the probability that a system will perform the intended function for a prescribed period under the given environmental conditions \cite{Reliabilitytheorybook}.
 A system can be either repairable or non-repairable.
 In a repairable system, where failures appear and successful repairs are performed, “up” and “down” states occur.
-This is shown in Fig.\,\ref{fig:Fig2}.
-An up state characterizes the system performing the required function, while a down state characterizes a failure.
 The corresponding up and down times describe the cumulative time spent in the up and down states, respectively.
 A handful of KPIs have been defined to ascertain the performance of a repairable system \cite{Reliabilitytheorybook}.
 This letter discusses two of the most widely used ones, each explained below.

 \textit{Mean time between failures (MTBF)}: the average time duration between consecutive transitions from an up state to a down state.
 It can be described as the average time between failures in a system.